List of SpongeBob SquarePants characters: Plankton and Karen

 Sheldon Plankton (voiced by Mr. Lawrence) and Karen Plankton (voiced by Jill Talley) are the owners of the Chum Bucket, an unsuccessful restaurant located across the street from the Krusty Krab.
 Their business is a commercial failure because they sell mostly inedible foods made from chum.
-Plankton is a small planktonic copepod and the self-proclaimed archenemy of Mr. Krabs.
+Plankton is a small dark green planktonic copepod and the self-proclaimed archenemy of Mr. Krabs.
 His ultimate goal is to steal Krabs' secret formula for Krabby Patties, run the Krusty Krab out of business, and take over the oceanic world, but he never permanently succeeds, usually due to either SpongeBob and/or Krabs' efforts, his own incompetence and immaturity, or his own small size (except, temporarily, in The SpongeBob SquarePants Movie).
 Plankton is a skilled inventor and possesses a Napoleon complex due to his short stature.
-Karen is Plankton's own invention, a waterproof supercomputer who is more competent that Plankton, being the brains behind most of his evil plans to steal Krabs' secret recipe.
+Karen is Plankton's own invention, a waterproof supercomputer who is more competent than Plankton, being the brains behind most of his evil plans to steal Krabs' secret recipe.
 She is married to Plankton and usually takes residence in the Chum Bucket laboratory.
 Karen speaks with a pronounced Midwestern American accent.

 Sandy Cheeks

-Sandy Cheeks (voiced by Carolyn Lawrence, Presley Williams as young Sandy in The SpongeBob Movie: Sponge on the Run) is a squirrel from Texas who lives in an air-filled glass dome and wears a diving suit to breathe underwater.
-Whenever any aquatic creatures enter her home, they must wear helmets of water.
-Sandy works as a scientist, explorer, and inventor.
-She is a rodeo champion with a number of athletic interests, such as "sand-boarding" and karate.
-She speaks with a Southern drawl and uses typical Southern slang words and phrases.
+Sandy Cheeks (voiced by Carolyn Lawrence) is a brown squirrel from Texas who lives in an air-filled glass dome and wears a diving suit to be able to breathe underwater.
+When aquatic creatures enter her home, they wear helmets of water to survive.
+Sandy speaks with a Southern drawl and often uses Texas slang.
+Her hobbies include extreme sports, science experiments, and karate.
+Sandy is also a member of the Gal Pals, a friend group with Karen, Mrs. Puff, and Pearl.

 Mrs. Puff

 Mrs. Puff (voiced by Mary Jo Catlett) is a paranoid pufferfish who is SpongeBob's teacher at boating school, an underwater driver's education facility where students drive boats like cars.
 She wears a sailor suit and her school is a lighthouse.
-SpongeBob is Mrs. Puff's most dedicated student and knows the answer to every question on her written and oral exams, but always panics and crashes when he actually boards a vessel.
+SpongeBob is Mrs. Puff's most dedicated student and knows the answer to every question on her written and oral exams, but always panics a lot and crashes when he actually boards a vessel.
 She puffs up into a ball when she is scared or injured.
-As a running gag, she is frequently arrested by the police, usually due to her being responsible for SpongeBob when he causes destruction around Bikini Bottom during his boating test.
+As a running gag, she is frequently arrested by the police, usually due to her being responsible for SpongeBob when he unintentionally causes destruction around Bikini Bottom during his boating tests.